PHP internationalization - i18n mechanisms tutorial

 Instead of adding extra columns per locale, extra tables can be added.
 In this case much of the code can be reused, no existing table is altered and new table versions are added for all tables that contain translatable content, in order to translate it to a new locale.
 When accessing the translated content via SQL, joining the table and its localized version is required.

 The model can be designed in such a way that no altering of the database structure is needed when a new locale is being added.
 All translatable content is extracted from the tables to dependent tables that store translated versions in any number of locales.
 Adding a new locale is as simple as adding a new row to the locales table.
-The SQL to access the translated strings is not more complicated then in the previous case - a single left join.
+The SQL to access the translated strings is not more complicated than in the previous case - a single left join.

 All of these implementations have common downsides.
-The most serious one is a need for developer to implement and maintain an admin interface through which the translator would access and perform translations.
+The most serious one is the need for developer to implement and maintain an admin interface through which the translator would access and perform translations.
 Also, a translator would be limited to translating through the given interface unless the developer provided I/O scripts that export to files that the translator could open in a text editor.
-The translator would have to be careful with the encodings and the format of the file, otherwise there are problems when importing them back into the database.
+The translator would have to be careful with the encodings and the format of the file, otherwise, there are problems when importing them back into the database.

 Storing the strings in message catalogues (string arrays)

 Associative arrays can be used to add i18n support to a website.
 If the number of translations rises, the arrays can be divided to one array per file, one file per locale.
-Still these arrays could get quite large, and the developer has to manually maintain them and synchronize them.
+Still, these arrays could get quite large, and the developer has to manually maintain them and synchronize them.
 However, this is probably the simplest solution for a developer, yet it is not as convenient for translators.
 Translators still have to be very careful while editing not to mess the array and they have to know how to deal with the encoding.
 It puts a high technical burden on them.

 Storing the strings in JSON